IndiraFa/XAI_medical_images_viscoin/README.md

 ## VisCoIN training

-You will need to use a Cuda version of 10 or 12 (incompatibility with CUDA 12) compatible uniquement avec version de CUDA 10 ou 11 (non compatible avec CUDA 12)
+You will need to use a Cuda version of 10 or 11 (incompatibility with CUDA 12)

 ````bash
 cd VisCoIN